XpiritBV/azure-container-apps-workshop/labs/using-dapr-locally.md

 Have a look at the `Program.cs` of the frontend project in both the `/src/globo-tickets-basic/frontend` and `/src/globo-tickets-dapr/frontend` folders.
 You'll notice the same interfaces being used, just a different implementation.
 Have a look at both implementations and see how the DaprClient is being used.
 Do the same for the `/ordering` folders.
 For the ordering project, check out the `OrderController.cs` for an example on how to subscribe to a topic.

 If you want to code at this point, feel free to take the `globo-tickets-basic` solution and start adding Dapr support to the code.
 This isn't required for the next lab, as we'll provide Docker images for you.
+We'll deploy the exact same codebase, but just have different Dapr components which will point to Azure ServiceBus en Azure CosmosDB.